Trapping

 - Get a camera.
 Watch if the cat is going in the trap at night, how close they are getting to the trap, and what hours they are around most.
 Wyze V3 is affordable and high quality (requires WiFi / plug).

 - Try a drop trap.
-Ask on Nextdoor or contact 13th Street Cat Rescue to borrow a drop trap.
+Ask on Nextdoor or contact 13th St Cats (info@13thstcats.org) or The Dancing Cat (info@thedancingcat.org) to borrow a drop trap.

 - Bottle and string.
 If you keep trapping fixed cats, try the bottle and string method.
 Attach a half filled water bottle to a string.
 Prop open the trap door with the bottle.
 Wait until the target cat is eating in the trap, and pull the string quickly to remove the bottle, shutting the door.
 You’ll want to use enough food in the trap so the fixed cats can eat and leave.